-CEDAR RAPIDS, Iowa -- State and federal disaster recovery officials are advising Iowa residents who have disaster-related damage to be extremely careful when hiring contractors to clean-up and repair their homes and businesses.
+Columbus, MS -- State and federal disaster recovery officials are advising Mississippi residents who have disaster-related damage to be extremely careful when hiring contractors to clean up and repair their homes and businesses.

-"In disaster situations, scam artists are often ready to take advantage of the misfortunes of others," warns Steve Zimmerman, state coordinating officer for Iowa Emergency Management Division (IEMD).
+"In disaster situations, scam artists are often ready to take advantage of the misfortunes of others," State Coordinating Officer Leon Shaifer said.

-"The recovery process can be a positive one if you take your time, talk to building and floodplain officials, and select a contractor with great care," added FEMA Federal Coordinating Officer Curt Musgrave.
+"The recovery process can be a positive one if you take your time, talk to building and code enforcement officials, and select a contractor with great care," added FEMA Federal Coordinating Officer Michael Bolch.

-The Iowa Attorney General's Office and the Better Business Bureau offer the following "Consumer Beware" suggestions:
+The Mississippi Attorney General's Office and the Better Business Bureau offer the following "Consumer Beware" suggestions:

-- Use Reliable Licensed Contractors and Hire Local Contractors if Possible: Check with the Iowa Better Business Bureau of Mississippi at 800-987-8280 and local business organizations for outstanding complaints against contractor.
-Check references and call the Iowa Department of Labor at 515-242-5871 to see if a contractor is properly registered.
+- Use reliable licensed contractors and hire locally if possible: Check with the Better Business Bureau of Mississippi at 800-987-8280 and local business organizations for outstanding complaints against contractors.
+Check references and call the City of Columbus Building Department at 662-328-3463 to see if a contractor is properly registered.
 In the county, contact Lowndes County Office of Building Permits at 662-329-5860.

-- Ask For A Written Contract: Never Sign A Blank Contract.
+- Ask for a written contract: NEVER SIGN A BLANK CONTRACT.
 Identify all tasks to be performed, all associated costs, payment schedule, and who applies for necessary permits and licenses.
 Have a lawyer review the contract if substantial cost is involved.
 Keep a copy of the signed contract.

-- If Necessary, Cancel A Contract Within Three Business Days Of Signing, being sure to follow contract cancellation clauses.
-In Iowa, the consumer has three business days to cancel a contract if it was made at your home or away from the contractor's primary place of business.
+- If necessary, cancel a contract within three business days of signing, being sure to follow contract cancellation clauses.
+In Mississippi, the consumer has three business days to cancel a contract if it was made at your home or away from the contractor's primary place of business.
 Send notification of cancellation by registered mail.

 People who are having problems with a contractor or who su...